twlamere/Lead_Conversion_Craft/README.md

 is a console application (i.e. using the command prompt).
 For this simply copy the .exe files from that folder to where you want to use them, or you can also simply copy the source code and recompile.
 The other option is a desktop application.
-In the desktop folder there should be a couple installation exe files.
+In the desktop folder there should be a couple installation .exe files.
 Simply download that, run, and you're good to go!